 (b) to a listing involving only an amendment of personal information about a person under section 82G.

-[Section 82F inserted by No. 60 of 2011 s.
+[Section 82F inserted: No. 60 of 2011 s.
 96.]

 82G.
 Ensuring quality of listing — lessor’s or agent’s obligation

 (1) This section applies if a lessor or lessor’s agent who lists personal information in a residential tenancy database becomes aware that the information is inaccurate, incomplete, ambiguous or out-of-date.